-OVPN-Admin was originally developed for internal needs and used for years by Flant company, which is specialized in service of infrastructure open source solutions based on Kubernetes.
-Fortunately, this spring, they decided it could be beneficial for a wider community and made it open source by posting on GitHub.
+OVPN-Admin was initially developed for internal needs and used for years by Flant company, which is specialized in the service of infrastructure open source solutions based on Kubernetes.
+Fortunately, this spring, they decided it could benefit a wider community and made it open source by posting on GitHub.

 - Adding OpenVPN users.